EMU: Cross-correlating EMU Pilot Survey 1 with Dark Energy Survey to validate the radio galaxy bias and redshift distribution: Methodology

 \subsection{Covariance matrix}

 A robust estimate of covariance matrix for the power spectra is crucial to estimate parameters.
-We used the measured pseudo-power spectra rescaled with the survey sky fraction ($f_{\mathrm{sky}}^{\mathrm{EMU-PS1}}=0.0065$ and $f_{\mathrm{sky}}^{\mathrm{DES}}=0.1187$) to generate mock EMU-PS1 and DES tomographic fields using \texttt{GLASS} \citep{2023OJAp....6E..11T}.
-We apply the survey selection functions to mock data and bin the simulated power spectra similar to observed data.
+We used the pseudo-power spectra measured from data after rescaling with the survey sky fraction ($f_{\mathrm{sky}}^{\mathrm{EMU-PS1}}=0.0065$ and $f_{\mathrm{sky}}^{\mathrm{DES}}=0.1187$) to generate mock EMU-PS1 and DES tomographic density fields using \texttt{GLASS} \citep{2023OJAp....6E..11T}.
+We applied the appropriate angular survey selection function to mock data.
+To add noise to these simulated density fields, we generated number count maps where the value in each pixel is drawn from a Poisson distribution with mean $\lambda$ given by

+where $\overline{n}$ is the mean number of sources per pixel (measured from observed EMU-PS1 and DES source counts) and $g(\hat{\textbf{n}})$ is the corresponding simulated galaxy over-density map.
+Finally, we compute the simulated power spectra and bin them into band-powers similar to observed data.
 We create $1000$ mock realisations and compute the sample covariance matrix using the relation

 where $A,B,C,D \in \{g^{\text{DES}},g^{\text{EMU}}\}$, ${N}_{{s}}$ is the total number of simulations, $\tilde{C}^{gg,i}_\ell$ is the power spectrum estimated from the $i\text{th}$ simulation and

 The method of computing covariance matrix allows us to include properties of EMU-PS1 field without any assumptions about its source redshift distribution or galaxy bias.
 We account for the Anderson-Hartlap correction factor when computing the inverse of the sample covariance matrix \citep{Anderson2004,2007A&A...464..399H}